vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-4-Asteria.md

 ## Vircadia Launcher (Codename Pantheon)

-[Vircadia's launcher](https://github.com/kasenvr/pantheon-launcher) is at version 0.0.1s.
+[Vircadia's launcher](https://github.com/kasenvr/pantheon-launcher) is at version 0.0.1u.
 The launcher now runs the Interface as a separate process by default.
 Because of this, it now has heavily improved stability when Interface is launched with it.
-Drag and drop and crash reporting will now also work correctly.
+The drag and drop feature as well as crash reporting will now also work correctly.

 ## Extra Applications